Geontech/docker-redhawk/README.md

  Other USRP types can be as well.
 See the script's `--help` for a list of options.

+#### Special notes for USB USRPs

+USB-attached USRPs like the B205mini may need firmware loaded the first time the device is plugged into the computer (or virtual machine).
+Otherwise, when you `show-log` the container, you will see CORBA Transient errors when the device fails to initialize quickly enough.
+You can stop and restart the container andd the problem will be resolved, or you can run a container first to initialize the device:

+    docker run --rm -it \
+        -v /dev/bus/usb:/dev/bus/usb \
+        --privileged \
+        geontech/redhawk-usrp \
+        bash -lc "uhd_find_devices && uhd_usrp_probe"

+The result is a one-off container that will configure the firmware and FPGA image.

 ### RTL2832U

 The `geontech/redhawk-rtl2832u` image provides the RTL2832U Device.
 The associated launcher script is `rtl2832u`: